UWOrbital/OBC-firmware/README.md

             int b;
         } struct_name_t
         ```
--   4 spaces per level of indentation (NOT TABS)
+-   2 spaces per level of indentation (NOT TABS)
 -   Use spaces after opening brackets for conditionals and loops (e.g. `if ()` and `while ()`), but not for function calls (i.e. `my_func()`).
--   Import statments should be grouped in the following order:
+-   Import statements should be grouped in the following order:
     1. Local imports (e.g. `#include "cc1120_driver.h`)
     2. External library imports (e.g. `#include <os_semphr.h>`)
     3. Standard library imports (e.g. `#include <stdint.h>`)
 -   160 character limit per line (not a hard limit, use common sense)
--   Hanging indents should be aligned to delimeter:
+-   Hanging indents should be aligned to delimiter:

 ```c
 myFunction(hasToo,